 Our Employer Payroll Portal is used to submit your contribution files to PSPRS and for employers to perform the employee lookup feature to determine membership tiers, contribution rates, notify PSPRS when a new employee is hired, terminates, goes on a leave, or returns to service.
 The following "how to" tutorials may be helpful as you enter demographic and contribution information:

 To view invoices that are generated when contribution files are submitted, you must be registered to use Wells Fargo's E-Bill Express.
-If you have not yet registered, please contact our office at finance@psprs.com.
-You do not need to pay your contributions on E-Bill Express, but you can use the E-Bill Express site to pay by ACH, electronic check or credit card.
+If you have not yet registered, please contact our office at [email protected].
+You do not need to pay your contributions on E-Bill Express, but you can use the E-Bill Express site to pay by ACH.
 Employers are encouraged to remit contribution payments using electronic funds transfer; however, the system will accept contribution payments made by check.
 For those employers who wish to remit contribution payments by check, they must do so by mailing payments to:

 PSPRS/CORP/EORP